 29 July: A Duckie Summer Tea Party

 Queen Victoria Square

+From 1pm

-2 – 6pm A Summer tea party by the inimitable Duckie features a 50 performer dance show, a cake making contest, special performances and dancing to the London Gay Big Band.
-Fancy waiters in black tie will be serving tea and cakes to hundreds of patrons – keep up to date at the website for information on how to reserve a table.
+A Summer tea party by the inimitable Duckie features a 50 performer dance show by Gary Clarke and Yorkshire Dance, a cake making contest, special performances and dancing to the London Gay Big Band.
+Fancy waiters in black tie will be serving tea and cakes to hundreds of patrons while others dance the square into vibrant life.

-29 July: Gary Clarke Dance Project Queen Victoria Square Yorkshire Dance and Duckie present a new work by Gary Clarke celebrating 50 years of queer culture involving participants from Hull LGBT community and friends.
+29 July: Into the Light, A Gary Clarke Dance Project Queen Victoria Square Yorkshire Dance and Duckie present a new work by Gary Clarke celebrating 50 years of queer culture involving participants from Hull LGBT community and friends.

 29 July: I Feel Love Hull City Hall